Facebook logo

 Preliminary Treatments & Dental Implant Surgery

 In some cases, preparatory treatments are necessary before dental implants can be confidently placed.
-These services may include bone grafts, periodontal therapy, and other procedures that ensure your implant treatment is successful.
+These services may include bone grafts, gum disease treatment, and other procedures that ensure your dental implant treatment is successful.
 In addition, the surgical phase of your care can have its own unique cost, especially since our dental office works with local specialists who charge their own separate fees for care.
 The fee for the surgery is also separate from the implant restoration that you’ll receive at our dental office.
-We’ll be transparent as possible about your costs for dental implants in order to make managing your budget easier moving forward.
+We’ll be as transparent as possible about your costs for dental implants to make managing your budget easier moving forward.

 The Parts of Your Dental Implant